Cookie Consent by Free Privacy Policy Generator website

 Automated decision-making

-We do not carry out any automated decision making without any human intervention in this 0% interest free loan pilot.
+We do not carry out any automated decision-making when making referrals to this 0% interest free loan pilot.

 Top of page